“Is technology good or bad for our children?”

 ICT companies are stakeholders that can most effectively bring the movement to their countries through corporate social responsibility (CSR) efforts.
 Many ICT companies have designated resources to support their communities and wide school networks based on their existing education activities.
 They are also in a good position local NGO and government partners to the table and to scale up initiatives to the national level when pilots show efficacy.

-We have witnessed how a major ICT company can systematically bring the program to nations in collaboration with cross-sector partners, with Thailand and the Philippines being good examples.
-Even though these two countries have very different national characteristics and needs, the process they are taking to bring the movement to their children is similar: 1) translate the educational content into local languages; 2) run a pilot through their existing school networks; and 3) expand through local NGO, academic, government partner collaboration.
+We have witnessed how a major ICT company can systematically bring the program to nations together with cross-sector partners.
+Turkey, Thailand and the Philippines are prime examples.
+Even though these three countries have very different national characteristics and needs, the process they are taking to bring the movement to their children is similar: 1) translate the educational content into local languages; 2) run a pilot through their existing school networks; and 3) expand through local NGO, academic, government partner collaboration.

 On the public sector’s side, The Digital Economy Promotion Agency, under the Ministry of Digital for Economy and Society, together with the Office of the Basic Education Commission, Ministry of Education and EduTech Thailand also supported Study participation in Thailand.
 Believing that the Study provides very important insights, they will use the results to form an improved digital development strategy for Thai children.
 “The ways children use and interact with digital are totally different from adults.
 The digital age gap makes it difficult for parents and educators to fully understand them, and to give practical advice.
 In a world where children are ‘growing up digital,’ it’s important to help them learn healthy concepts of digital use and citizenship.” – Dr. Nuttapon Nimmanphatcharin, President/CEO, Digital Economy Promotion Agency, Ministry of Digital Economy and Society, Royal Thai Government.